Death of Jon Stewart's dog prompts flood of donations to animal shelter

 "It was love at first sight, I think for both of them," said Lacey, who recalled Stewart sitting with the puppy in his lap for the entire event.
 Stewart's dog was always swimming and jumping around, she said.
 "He didn't need four legs."

-Or, as Steward told his audience: "In a world of good boys, he was the best," relaying how Dipper came to work with him each day, and even managed to do what the Taliban could not —frighten Malala Yousafzai.
+Or, as Steward told his audience last Monday: "In a world of good boys, he was the best," relaying how Dipper came to work with him each day, and even managed to do what the Taliban could not —frighten Malala Yousafzai.
 He then showed a video of the women's rights activist and Nobel Prize winner fleeing from a barking Dipper, saying "Oh dear, it's a dog!"

 Stewart ended his segment by telling viewers: "My wish for you is one day you find that dog, that one dog that is the best."